takalkartejas/learning_ROS2/README.md

 21. package.xml - added the geometry_msgs and turtlesim dependencies
 22. setup.py - added the node  draw_cycle
 23. again do colcon build --symlink-install
+24. created pose_subscriber.py to subscribe to pose topic of the turtlesim

 ### Usefull commands